Isabel Blanco

-Isabel Blanco (born 10 May 1979 in Bergen) is a Norwegian handball player of Galician descent.
+Isabel Blanco (born 10 May 1979) is a Norwegian handball player.

 Club career

 Blanco has previously played for the clubs Kjøkkelvik, Vadmyra, Nordnes, Tertnes HE, Club El Ferrobus Mislata, Aalborg DH, FC Midtjylland, Larvik HK and Molde Elite.
 She earned a silver medal in the 2005 and 2008 Danish championships, and a bronze medal in 2006, when she was voted Pivot of the Year in the Danish league.